ocombe/ocLazyLoad/README.md

 - `getModules()`: Returns the list of loaded modules

-- `isLoaded(modulesNames)`: Lets you check if a module (or a list of modules) has been loaded into Angular or not
+- `isLoaded('moduleName' or [modulesNames])`: Lets you check if a module (or a list of modules) has been loaded into Angular or not

+- `inject('moduleName' or [modulesNames])`: if you load your files on your own (with RequireJS, SystemJS or else), you can call inject manually but you will have to provide the names of the modules that you are loading (unless you used `toggleWatch` before and after loading the files

+- `toggleWatch(boolean)`: let ocLazyLoad know that it should monitor angular.module for new modules.
+Probably only useful if you use `inject` on your own.
+Don't forget to toggle it off after or it might lead to unexpected results

 ## Contribute